Everything you need to know about the primary clarifier

 • Adjusting the parameters of each equipment

 • Allows better waste management.
-Actually, the mud formed by the primary decanter can be safely disposed of thanks to the biological treatment and the lamella clarifier, thus preserving the quality of the water and ensuring a healthy environment.
+Indeed, the sludge produced by the primary clarifier can be safely removed through biological treatment and the lamella clarifier, helping to preserve water quality and ensure a healthy environment.

 Shopping Cart